From Joy, with Love: Composition

 From Joy, with Love contains six tracks.
 The title track, "Love Splash!", is a dance-pop track with a refreshing mood, blending a pounding bass, soft piano, and delicate bell sounds to create a bright and energetic atmosphere.
 Capturing the essence of summer, the lyrics vividly depict the exhilarating moment when love begins, set against the backdrop of a cool seaside landscape.

 The second track, "Get Up and Dance", written solely by Joy, is a dance-pop track with an exciting and intense sound.
 The lyrics convey a passionate desire to embrace the moment by dancing with someone encountered as if by fate.
 The song's immersive energy is further elevated by bright and refreshing vocal performance, enhancing its vibrant and exhilarating atmosphere.
 The third track, "La Vie En Blue", is a pop track infused with bossa nova influences and French sensibilities, delivering a bittersweet yet romantic narrative.
 Through unique and charming vocals, it conveys the longing for a past lover to return to a place filled with cherished memories.

 The fourth track, "Unwritten Page", is a pop ballad built on waltz rhythms, co-written by Joy.
 The song carries a warm message of comfort directed toward oneself, embracing self-care and self-love, while emotional vocals deliver the sentiment with calm depth and resonance.
 The fifth track, "Scent of Green", is described as a pop track that highlights refreshing vocals, layered over a soundscape reminiscent of a breezy summer day.
 The song unfolds like a heartfelt letter to a past lover, cherishing even the most awkward moments as radiant and treasured memories.
 The sixth and final track, "Cuddle", is a medium-tempo ballad centered on heartfelt vocals, accompanied by a gentle and lyrical piano arrangement.
 The song conveys warmth and gratitude through its lyrics, expressing pure affection and the comforting embrace of love shared between two people.

 Promotion

 Prior to the release of From Joy, with Love, on August 18, 2025, Joy held a live event called "Joy 'From Joy, with Love' Countdown Live" on YouTube, TikTok and Weverse, aimed at introducing the extended play and connecting with her fanbase.
+An accompanying Asia tour, titled Joy Splash, was announced in January 2026.
+The tour comprised four dates across four countries.